 A clinical Mexican striker known for his predatory instincts in the box, he became a key goal threat for the national team in the 1990s.

-Luis García Postigo emerged during a golden age for Mexican football, a pure striker whose game was defined by one thing: finding the net.
-Nicknamed 'El Venado' (The Deer) for his quick, agile movements off the ball, he lacked overwhelming physicality but possessed a striker's sixth sense for being in the right place.
-His career was a tour of Mexico's biggest clubs—UNAM Pumas, Atlante, and Club América—where his consistent goal tallies made him a fan favorite.
-Internationally, he formed a potent partnership with Hugo Sánchez and later Luis Hernández, leading the line for El Tri in two World Cups (1994 and 1998).
-His most iconic moment came in the 1993 Copa América, where his goals helped Mexico reach the final.
-After his playing days, he transitioned smoothly into television punditry, where his sharp analysis and recognizable demeanor kept him in the public eye.
+Luis García Postigo helped Mexico reach the final of the 1993 Copa América, scoring key goals along the way.
+Nicknamed 'El Venado' for his quick, agile movements off the ball, he possessed a striker's sixth sense for being in the right place.
+He played for UNAM Pumas, Atlante, and Club América, where consistent goal tallies made him a fan favorite.
+Internationally, he partnered with Hugo Sánchez and Luis Hernández, leading the line for El Tri in the 1994 and 1998 World Cups.
+After his playing days, he transitioned into television punditry, where his sharp analysis kept him in the public eye.

 1965–1980